tardisgo/tardisgo-samples/README.md

 OpenFL examples
 --------------------
-- gohandlingmouseevents (adapted from the OpenFL example; requires the "actuate" haxe library)
+- gohandlingmouseevents (adapted from the OpenFL example; requires the "actuate" haxe library) - you can see it working live at http://tardisgo.github.io/